-Though the true cause of Crohn's disease is unknown, research suggests a genetic component to the disease.
+The exact cause of Crohn's disease is not known.
+Research suggests a genetic component to the disease.

-People who have a close relative with Crohn's, such as a parent or a sibling, are much more likely to have Crohn's themselves.
-The Mayo Clinic states that as many as 1 in 5 people with Crohn's have a close family member with the disease.
+If you have a close relative — such as a parent or a sibling — with Crohn's, you are much more likely to develop the disease.
+The Mayo Clinic states that as many as one in five people with Crohn's have a close family member with the disease.

-Though it can be present in any ethnic or racial group, Crohn's disease is more prevalent in Caucasian populations and Jews with eastern European ancestry, also known as Ashkenazi Jews.
+Though it can be present in any ethnic or racial group, Crohn's disease is more common in Caucasian populations and Jews with eastern European ancestry, also known as Ashkenazi Jews.

-The Hebrew University of Jerusalem explains that over the years, Ashkenazim have generally married within their own ranks, therefore creating a genetic makeup unique to them.
-This has also led to a greater frequency amongst the Ashkenazim of diseases with causes that are in whole or in part the result of genetic factors.
+The Hebrew University of Jerusalem explains that over the years, Ashkenazim have generally married within their own ranks.
+This has created a genetic makeup unique to them.
+This has also led to a greater frequency of diseases with causes that are at least in part the result of genetic factors, such as:

-Since Ashkenazim Jews also have a higher risk for Crohn's, the genetic link is being explored as a possible explanation.
+Since Ashkenazi Jews also have a higher risk for Crohn's, the genetic link is being explored as a possible explanation.

-There can be variations in these chromosomes, and sometimes a variation can cause a problem in the function of a person's body or at least increase the risk of a problem.
+There can be variations in these chromosomes.
+Sometimes a variation can cause a problem in the function of your body, or at least increase the risk of a problem.

-Since the disease tends to be more prevalent among urban populations, environmental factors such as pollution and diet are also being explored.
-Even the possibility of an as yet undiscovered bacteria or virus is being studied.
+Since the disease tends to be more prevalent among urban populations, environmental factors such as pollution, diet, or undiscovered bacteria or viruses may be factors as well.

-“There is increasing evidence that genetics play a relatively large role in the development of Crohn’s Disease,” states Charles T. Richardson, M.D., a gastroenterologist with Baylor University Medical Center in Dallas, Texas.
+“There is increasing evidence that genetics play a relatively large role in the development of Crohn’s Disease,” states Dr. Charles T. Richardson, a gastroenterologist with Baylor University Medical Center in Dallas, Texas.